dygufa/verilog-compiler/README.md

 If you have no clue about what I'm talking let me give you an example:

-1. First we need a circuit (and a Verilog file that describe it)!
+#### 1. First we need a circuit (and a Verilog file that describe it)!

-Circuit:
+This is the circuit:
 ![Circuit](circuit.png)

-Respective Verilog description of the circuit (let's name it verilog.v):
+and this is the respective Verilog description file (let's name it verilog.v):
 ```
 module Exemplo(I1, I2, O1, O2);